Anirban96Roy/WaveGuard/README.md

 4. (in the WaveGuard) python app2.py
 5. (in the WaveGuard) npm run dev

-## make sure the mongodb compass is running
+## make sure the mongodb compass is running and database is connected